shivasankaran-18/paytm-demo/README.md

 ## Build a basic version of PayTM

 -A User can signup and signin
-- A User can send money to another User
+-A User can send money to another User